NixOS/rfcs/rfcs/0166-nix-formatting.md

 Any release of the official Nix formatter must conform to the latest version of the [standard Nix format](#standard-nix-format).

 The latest release of the official Nix formatter should support the Nix language syntax of the latest Nix release.
-The Nix format team should be consulted before the Nix language syntax is changed.
+The Nix formatter team should be consulted before the Nix language syntax is changed.

 ### Reformat Nixpkgs